Peril of the Week – The Valentine’s Breakup

 The email message said, “As for us; I think we are in the friend zone as I am obviously not the man for you.
 I’ll spare you all the boilerplate of what a wonderful person you are (although it’s true) but the simple reality is that I am not the man who will be able to provide you with happiness, joy and contentment for the balance of your long and very meaningful life.
 What you are looking for I cannot provide and I’m sorry I’m unable to do so as I’m very attracted to you.”

 Was it a polite pre-Valentine’s breakup?
 Sure.
 He could have just disappeared.
-The bottom line appeared, that he didn’t want her to be his Valentine.
+At the end of the day, he didn’t want her to be his Valentine.
 Happiness, joy and contentment forever?
-It was too soon to know that.
-Was it the pressure of the date?
+After a few dates, the word forever should have not been in his vocabulary.
+Was it the pressure of the Valentine’s date?
 “It’s not you, it’s me” is old line.
 She surmised that he found another Valentine and he just wasn’t that into her after all.